Your first card can be a “Branded card” or a non-branded credit card.

-When Charlene and I lived in the U.S. Virgin Islands the primary airline we flew on was American Airlines because American offered most of the flights to St. Croix.
-The advantages of free checked bags, American Airline lounge passes and possible upgrades based on our card membership made the AAdvantage card an excellent choice for us.
+For example when Charlene and I lived in the U.S. Virgin Islands our primary airline was always American Airlines so the advantages of fee checked bags, American Airline lounge passes and possible upgrades based on our card membership made the AAdvantage card an excellent choice for us.

 The basic concept of most Branded credit cards is almost always the same.
 First, you build points in their system and then you can use those points on the Branded companies website to redeem your travel.
 For Delta, United and American you go directly to their reservation web sites and fill in their standard reservation form with your desired flight and date.
 In all these sites they offer the option of paying with rewards, money or a combination of both.
 If you click the rewards option your flights will be priced in rewards points or miles instead of dollars.
 When you get your flight your rewards account will be debited.

 One important difference you will find between branded cards are the use fees over and above your rewards redemption.
 On a recent flight to Europe I could get a British Airways flight from Miami to London for 25,000 Avios reward points plus $180 surcharge.
 The same flight with my American airlines cost 25,000 American Airlines points with no surcharge.